 For starters, using experienced Automotive Detailers is a massive bonus.
 In this sort of industry, it is quite common to come across many sticky situations where there are unusual scratches, stains, smells… you name it.
 For certain contaminants, you will need specific chemicals and supplies to treat them.
-Fail to recognise the problem thoroughly, they risk wasting time on methods that have very little to no effect; work smart and save time.
+Fail to recognize the problem thoroughly, they risk wasting time on methods that have very little to no effect; work smart and save time.

 For example, certain contaminants such as bug splatter and bird droppings will most often not be removed in your typical car wash, no matter how long you try for.
-A detailer would know that using a clay bar as opposed to a car wash mitt would be a much more effective way of cleaning this in much less time in addition to using a stronger shampoo (higher concentration/lower dilution) or specialised bug/tar remover.
+A detailer would know that using a clay bar as opposed to a car wash mitt would be a much more effective way of cleaning this in much less time in addition to using a stronger shampoo (higher concentration/lower dilution) or specialized bug/tar remover.

 Knowledge in terms of technique is crucial to time management as well.
 For example, knowing to rinse from the roof down will prevent Detailers from having to rinse multiple times due to repeat cross-contamination.
-Imagine rinsing the sides, only to realise you left the roof last, all that soap and dirt will trickle down the sides again as soon as you rinse the roof.
+Imagine rinsing the sides, only to realize you left the roof last, all that soap and dirt will trickle down the sides again as soon as you rinse the roof.
 Or washing under direct sunlight, which causes the shampoo to dry on the paint, therefore adding an extra task to rinse the surface and dry off again.
 To tackle this, we encourage the use of a Checklist as it is a great way to guide your Detailers in terms of the order and sub-tasks needed to complete the wash.

 Putting this all together, to bolster their knowledge we tend to send messages and emails containing links to videos and guides that we find online that are useful.
 Things like car detailing hacks, tips and tricks are a great way to get started.
 Make it easy for your Detailers to access great information, keep them learning and up to date with the latest products out there.
 We also come up with our own material every now and then that we distribute to help our Detailers work smarter in the form of training videos and slide presentations.